jtc2/THavalon/README.md

 Arthur only appears in games with at least 7 players.

-##### Ability: Redemption
+##### Ability: Proclamation
-If three of the first four missions fail, the player who has the Arthur role may formally declare as Arthur.
-You may, after consulting the other players, attempt to identify all evil players in the game.
-If you are correct, then the assassination round occurs as if three missions had succeeded; should the evil team fail to assassinate a viable target, the good team wins.
+After two Quests have Failed, you may (but are not required to) formally declare as Arthur, establishing you as a Good player for the remainder of the game.
+You may still propose teams, vote on proposals, and be selected to go on Quests, as usual.
+You may use this ability at any point in the game after two Quests have Failed.

 #### Gawain